Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Stationery had just a single page in the firm's back to school catalogue in 2006, which was dominated by Ladybird Clothes and Chad Valley toys

-Increased competition saw major price erosion on traditionally profitable ranges like pens, paper and pads for Back To School, as the supermarkets contributed to over-supply in the market and opted to loss-lead on these ranges to attract grocery purchases.
+Increased competition led to major price erosion on traditionally profitable ranges like pens, paper and pads for Back To School, as the supermarkets contributed to over-supply in the market and opted to loss-lead these ranges to attract grocery purchases.
 During the same period more savvy retailers like Wilkinsons and the relaunched Partners and Rymans Chains followed the age-old 'pile it high and sell it cheap' approach that had once taken F.W.
 Woolworth to the top of the market.
 By the twenty-first century it seemed that the chain's only response was regular buy one get one free and 'three for two' promotions, which did little to address customer perception that Woolworths was no longer competitive.

 Buy one get one free promotions became a regular feature in Woolworths between 2002-2006, but did little to address public concerns that prices were escalating

-Woolworths WorthIt! - hundreds of items at ridiculously low prices, from 2005 to 2008Finally, in 2005, a new Commercial Managing Director, Tony Page, joined from Asda.
-The new man had the clout to challenge aspects of the CEO's strategy.
-Within weeks he evangelised the merits of selling higher volumes at lower percentage margins, addressing the value gap.
-He set the Stationery Buying Team on a hunt for basic products which could be sold cheaply to complement the more aspirational lines.
+Finally, in 2005, a new Commercial MD, Tony Page, joined from Asda.
+He had the clout to challenge aspects of the CEO's strategy.
+Within weeks he devised a scheme to sell higher volumes at lower percentage margins, addressing the value gap.
+He sent the Stationery Buying Team on a hunt for basic products which could be sold cheaply to complement the more aspirational lines.